 If a pause function is installed, the manufacturer shall provide the owner with information (e.g. in the owner’s manual) on its effect:

-"The pause function of the reverse warning sound device shall not be used unless for an obvious lack of necessity to emit sound for alert in the surrounding area and that it is certain that there are no pedestrians within the short distance."]
+"The pause function of the reverse warning sound device shall not be used unless for an obvious lack of necessity to emit sound for alert in the surrounding area and that it is certain that there are no other road users within the short distance."]

 14.4.
 The Non-self-adjustable audible reverse warning device shall automatically return to “Normal Level” when the vehicle is started upon each vehicle turn-off.